department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 [Good morning/Good afternoon/Good evening], [NAME].

-You can use this tool to quickly get answers to your questions about the coronavirus COVID-19 and VA benefits and services.
-If we can't answer all your questions through the tool, we'll connect you with someone to talk to about your specific needs.
+You can use this chatbot to quickly get answers to your questions about the coronavirus COVID-19 and VA benefits and services.
+If we can't answer all your questions here, we'll connect you with someone to talk to about your specific needs.

 **If you or someone else has any of these emergency warning signs of COVID-19, please call 911 to get medical care right away:**
 - Trouble breathing